-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) As at and for the years ended December 31, 2019 and 2018
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)

 7. INTANGIBLE ASSETS (cont'd)

 Development Costs (cont'd)

 As part of the valuation process, the Company reduced the estimated useful life of certain products.
 This was considered to be a change in estimate and applied prospectively.
 As follows: